Public access restricted at Grant County Administration Building

-LANCASTER, Wis. -- The doors of the Grant County Administration Building in Lancaster now are locked and visitors are permitted by appointment only.
+LANCASTER, Wis. — Officials announced Thursday that the doors of the Grant County Administration Building in Lancaster now are locked and visitors are permitted by appointment only.

-Grant County supervisors made the decision to restrict public access to the building during the COVID-19 pandemic "to protect the health of employees," emergency management officials said in a press release.
+Grant County supervisors made the decision to restrict public access to the building during the COVID-19 pandemic “to protect the health of employees,” according to a press release.

 County employees will continue to work.
 However, anyone who needs to visit the building should call first.
 A full listing of departmental phone numbers can be found at co.grant.wi.gov.